codio-templates/processing-demo/.guides/content/User-Defined-Objects-c0bb.md

 ## Adding Attributes

 The point of having a class is to collect information and define actions that can modify the data.
-The `Actor` class should contain things like the name of the actor, notable films, awards they have won, etc. These pieces of information related to a class are called attributes.
-You access the attributes by using dot notation, which is ` type objectName.attribute;`.
-Attributes are declared when creating the class.
+The `Actor` class should contain things like the name of the actor, notable films, awards they have won, etc. These pieces of information related to a class are called class attributes.
+Attributes are declared in the class itself.
 The example below adds the `firstName` and `lastName` attributes which are both strings.
-Adding an attribute is done with the assignment operator, `objectName.attribute = attributeValue`.
-Object attributes can be treated like any other variable.

 ```java
 //add class definitions below this line